Darras Hall

-Darras Hall is an upland housing estate located in the village of Ponteland.
+Darras Hall is an upland housing estate located in the village of Ponteland, in the civil parish of Ponteland, in Northumberland, England.
 It is on the southwestern outskirts of the village, 7.4 mi northwest of Newcastle upon Tyne.
 It is generally regarded as the most expensive and exclusive place to live in the North East of England and is home to numerous celebrities, professional footballers and some of the region's most powerful business leaders.

 Geography

 It is separated by a green buffer from Newcastle International Airport 1.5 mi to the east and is one of the most affluent estates in North East England.
 It has very expensive housing stock as well as the most expensive road in the North East.
 Several former professional footballers including Alan Shearer, Peter Beardsley, and Terry McDermott live on the estate along with many current players from both Newcastle United and Sunderland.

 Nearby villages include Heddon-on-the-Wall, Throckley, Westerhope, Gosforth and Hazlerigg.
 The village itself has shopping facilities at Broadway Shopping Centre with further retail available in Newcastle upon Tyne accessed via the A696 or by bus.
 The nearby airport has a railway station that links to the city centre.